intelligent-username/Latex-Converter/README.md

-# Convert Google Docs, Microsoft Word, HTML, and Markup files to LaTeX
+# Convert Google Docs, Microsoft Word, HTML, and more to LaTeX

 ## LaTeX is very tedious to write in.
 I wrote this program so I can write the main body of my documents in a What-you-see-is-what-you-get environment (like Google Docs)